nus-cs2113-AY2122S1/ip/docs/README.md

 Display tasks with matching date.

-Note that if no valid date is found, the task is tagged with default date 1999-11-30.
+Note that if no valid date is added with a task , the task is tagged with default date 1999-11-30.

 Example of usage:

 ```
 date
 1999-11-30